 Impaired lymphatic drainage can result in under eye swelling and puffiness, dull and lacklustre skin, congestion and impaired immune response.
-At Youth Lab we perform manual lymphatic drainage before any of our treatments (I love it before a peel).
-Not only does this treatment feel superb (and relaxing), this gently detoxifying lymphatic drainage can improves the functioning of the facial lymph nodes, aiding in the detoxification of the skin, improving circulation and working to give clearer and healthier looking skin.
+At Youth Lab, we perform manual lymphatic drainage before any of our treatments (I love it before a peel).
+Not only does this treatment feel superb (and relaxing), this gently detoxifying lymphatic drainage can improve the functioning of the facial lymph nodes, aiding in the detoxification of the skin, improving circulation and working to give clearer and healthier looking skin.

 What About Cosmetic Injectables?